-Multi Channel Alerting, that, on the basis of the categorization results and of user's personalized settings, notifies immediately to the user the most relevant messages via a mobile device.
+• Multi Channel Alerting, that, on the basis of the categorization results and of user's personalized settings, notifies immediately to the user the most relevant messages via a mobile device.

-Fig. 2 shows a snapshot of ifMail Web user interface: a quite standard email interface that allows standard mail management and that provides the commands and visualization items relevant to the new categorization and filtering features.
+Fig. 3 shows a snapshot of ifMail Web user interface: a quite standard email interface that allows standard mail management and that provides the commands and visualization items relevant to the new categorization and filtering features.
 The number of stars associated to each message is given by the Rank score associated to the message.

-The PDA screenshots in Fig. 2 show the multichannel alerting of ifMail: in the screenshot on the left, the notification of the arrival of a new relevant message for the "myWork" category is shown.
-The user can detect (by the number of stars) the message relevance computed by the system, he can archive the message, read message data like sender and subject, or read the whole message body (screenshot on the right).
+The PDA screenshots in Fig. 4 show the multi-channel alerting of ifMail: in the screenshot on the top, the notification of the arrival of a new relevant message for the "myWork" category is shown.
+The user can detect (by the number of stars) the message relevance computed by the system, he can archive the message, read message data like sender and subject, or read the whole message body (screenshot below).